ibm-cloud-docs/vpc/hpvs-deploy-pay-now.md

 {: #hpvs-ftcc-step2}

 1. Prepare for contract creation:
    1. Make sure to have the OpenSSL binary installed.
 For more information, see [OpenSSL](https://github.com/ibm-hyper-protect/linuxone-vsi-automation-samples){: external}.
    2. Install the Terraform CLI for your environment with the [Terraform documentation](https://developer.hashicorp.com/terraform){: external}.

 2. Create the contract:
    1. Use Git to clone the [repo](https://github.com/ibm-hyper-protect/linuxone-vsi-automation-samples){: external}.
    2. Move to the following directory with the command:
       ```sh
-      cd linuxone-vsi-automation-samples\terraform-hpvs\create-contract-dynamic-registry
+      cd linuxone-vsi-automation-samples/terraform-hpvs/create-contract-dynamic-registry
       ```
       {: codeblock}